arj7192/digit-recognition-service/README.md

 The service is hosted on an aws ec2 machine, and is accessible at the follwoing endpoint: http://52.209.79.236:8888/upload/ One needs to make a POST request and upload one image file at a time / per request.
 And should expect a response that looks like: [8, ["0.00001", "0.00000", "0.00000", "0.00000", "0.00000", "0.00000", "0.00021", "0.00000", "0.99938", "0.00040"]]
 Where, 8 is the digit/label that is predicted for the image, and the rest is an ordered list (0 to 9) of probabilities of the image belonging to the respective digit-class.
 If you upload multiple image files, you should expect this response: "Mutliple file uploads not allowed !" , and is you don't upload any files, then : "No files uploaded !".

+## Tests

+Some basic unit tests testing the methods written in the repo have been written.
+What needs to be added here is some tests pertaining to the api call itself as well as test automation.